-The Stock Keeping Unit (SKU), most often being around 8 alpha-numeric digits, helps retail stores in keeping track of the items and their variants in the inventory.
+The Stock Keeping Unit (SKU), often around 8 alpha-numeric digits, helps retail stores keep track of the items and their variants in the inventory.

 Moreover, it lets a retailer know if he has the right products in stock when he needs them.
 After that, It helps to present physical inventory items in a way that employees and computers can understand and track.

 Most importantly, SKU numbers can be created manually by using merchandise management or through the point of sale (POS) software.
-After that, they are printed on the label of the product along with the Universal Product Code (UPC) and other information about the product.
+After that, they are printed on the product’s label along with the Universal Product Code (UPC) and other information about the product.

-Unlike UPCs, SKUs can be designed as per the specific needs of the retailer as they are not universal.
+Unlike UPCs, SKUs can be designed per the retailer’s specific needs as they are not universal.

-Stores, e-commerce vendors, warehouses, supermarkets, product fulfillment centers, and businesses that deal with inventories are using SKU’s.
-As a result, eCommerce giant Amazon uses SKUs extensively, and it requires SKU to be part of the inventory file that a seller submits to it.
+Stores, e-commerce vendors, warehouses, supermarkets, product fulfillment centers, and businesses dealing with inventories use SKUs.
+As a result, eCommerce giant Amazon uses SKUs extensively, requiring SKUs to be part of the inventory file that a seller submits to it.

-On the other hand, Serial Numbers are used for tracking the ownership of the product and getting the warranty information.
+On the other hand, Serial Numbers are used to tracking the product’s ownership and get the warranty information.

-Barcode numbers on a group of products may differ for each product if one wants to provide them a unique identity.
+Barcode numbers on a group of products may differ for each product if one wants to provide them with a unique identity.
 However, SKU numbers remain the same to establish that they belong to a specific product group.
 Therefore, 1000 television sets of the same size and features will have the same SKU, whereas their barcode and UPC numbers will differ.

 SKUs can be made of details like:

 For example, an apparel store can design its SKUs considering item characteristics like item type, item size, item material, and item color as follows:

 At times, Inventory Management Software can be a tricky thing to manage.
 Furthermore, while overstocking on a product can lead to cuts in profits due to increased carrying costs, on the other hand, running low on stock of products can lead to a loss in terms of potential business.